ShimaTaku818/R-as-GIS-for-Economists/docs/ParallelComputing.md

 ### Some background on the parallelization packages

 For Mac and Linux users the coding cost of parallelization was minimal since when `parallel::mclapply()` was available.
 Parallelization is really a piece of cake for those who know how to use `lapply()` because the syntax is identical.
 For Windows users, that had not been the case until the arrival of the `future.apply` package.
-Windows create new threads to run on multiple cores, which does not inherit any of the R objects you have created on the environment.
-This meant that if you need to use a dataset (or any other objects that you are not creating within the loop internally) inside the loop, you had to tell R explicitly what objects you want it to carry to the threads so they can use those objects.
+Windows machines create new threads to run on multiple cores, which do not inherit any of the R objects you have created on the environment.
+This means that if you need to use a dataset (or any other objects that you are not creating within the loop internally) inside the loop, you have to tell R explicitly what objects you want it to carry to the new threads so they can use those objects themselves.
 This hassle was eliminated by the `future.apply` package.^[To be honest, I do not completely understand how it does what it does.]
 On Mac and Linux machines, it was not even an issue because parallelization is done by forking (which Windows machines cannot do), which inherits all the available R objects on the environment.
 Since the `future.apply` package works for all the platforms, I focused on this package.